Show Notes: Pressure Washers and Water Heaters

 Although you’ve probably used a pressure washer to remove stains from the side of your home or walkway, you may not realize they offer far more uses than cleaning siding (although they’re great for that, too).

 You can pressure wash all sorts of items around the house.
-So, pick a warm, sunny day and head outside to tackle some overdue cleaning projects.
+So, pick a warm, sunny day and head outside to tackle some overdue cleaning projects with great pressure washer equipment.

 - Cars and trucks